iam-py-test/ubo-list-tools/README.md

-# ubo-list-checker
+# List tools for uBlock Origin
-Check the availability of domains in a uBlock Origin list
+Tools to help you maintain uBlock Origin filter lists